IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/A Murder in Avizallo.md

 - Gandras Dol might take the PCs help to stop vandalism Vulture Sidequest?
 - Raven has dirt on him, if they can get her support
+- Vulture would like to weaken Kingfisher - too chummy with the Kevarans
 - coriolis?
+Unmasking Gyrfalcon
+- Expose identity and home address
-Ramping tension at the docks / something related to V's directive?
+- magic missile / sniper wound within Orin's mouth Ramping tension at the docks / something related to V's directive?
 - Monsters attack - growers refuse to defend
-- Fray tide that rocs don't defend against
+- Fray tide that Guardians don't defend against
-- Saltwood growers get even more incited, start vandalizing Dol/Giltstern property Raven starts tailing the PCs out of suspicion
+- Saltwood growers get even more incited, start vandalizing Dol/Giltstern property
+- Kevarans try to harvest saltwood by force? what's stopping them
+- Gandras' corruption - he has overpromised saltwood stock and failed to deliver
+- Gandras keeps the diff saltwood groves separate, in competition - so no one realizes his bad accounting Raven starts tailing the PCs out of suspicion
 - ==what do?==
 - encounter against some of Raven's agents.
 Or Zora somehow tries to fuck them over, put them on the wrong trail? lead to an ambush
 - Raven thinks there's something sus abt the kites - sidequest?
-Danger in the Reservoirs
+- zora should have some other side mystery she's investigating  that ties to main thing Danger in the Reservoirs
 - gyrfalcon was investigating this - had questions around reduced security at cistern entrances, their soldiers were called back without their order
-- Owl uses guardians to kill/take out all the clerics responsible for purification
-	- disable the cisterns so they need to import water from Kevara or import felichian priests from Kevara
-- Can also control the automata to take out reservoirs
-- Systematically taking out each reservoir to find Nexida
-- cisterns are connected to Piranes' old workshop
 The Artificer's workshop
 - Owl/Gilead believes that Tensorat's treasure (Nexida) is hidden here - but really he teleported it all away 90 years ago (using Coriolis wish)
 - Tensorat was known to be active in Avizallo until 90 yrs ago - is believed that he disappeared into the caverns